yozzylazzy/daily_news_application/README.md

    ```
    flutter run

+Don't forget to create your self .env files.
+The Structure i use is presented in .env.example

 ## Usage
 1. Open the Daily News Application on your device.
 2. Explore the latest news articles on the home screen.